Meet the Team: Sales & Marketing Department

 Alecia: Weavers Park, Headcorn 2019- 2020.
 I loved the feel of the development and the spacious open plan kitchen/diners opening onto the patio would be great for entertaining.
 I loved the whole layout of those properties, they had everything I would personally need in my ideal home including enough bedrooms to make one a walk-in wardrobe which is my house goal!

-Cameron: Churchfields, Harrietsham 2020 – lovely bungalows and the only site I have seen in person!
+Cameron: Churchfields, Harrietsham 2020 – lovely bungalows and the the first site I have seen in person!

 Which development are you looking forward to in the near future, and why?